nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 it as your HTTP user to ensure that the correct permissions are maintained on your ownCloud files and directories.

-.. note:: The HTTP user is different on the various Linux distributions.
+The HTTP user is different on the various Linux distributions.
 See the **Setting Strong Directory Permissions** section of :doc:`../installation/installation_wizard` to learn how to find your HTTP user

+* The HTTP user and group in Debian/Ubuntu is www-data.
+* The HTTP user and group in Fedora/CentOS is apache.
+* The HTTP user and group in Arch Linux is http.
+* The HTTP user in openSUSE is wwwrun, and the HTTP group is www.

 Running it with no options lists all commands and options, like this example on Ubuntu::